M (James Bond): Bernard Lee: 1962–1979

+Lee's likeness was used in the 2005 video game James Bond 007: From Russia with Love.

 Robert Brown: 1983–1989

 After Lee's death in 1981, the producers hired actor Robert Brown to play M in Octopussy.
 Brown had previously played Admiral Hargreaves, Flag Officer Submarines, in the 1977 film, The Spy Who Loved Me.
-Bond scholars Steven Jay Rubin, John Cork, and Collin Stutz all consider Admiral Hargreaves would have been appointed to the role of M, rather than Brown playing a different character as M.
+Bond scholars Steven Jay Rubin, John Cork, and Collin Stutz all consider Admiral Hargreaves to have been appointed to the role of M, rather than Brown playing a different character as M.

-Pfeiffer and Worrall considered that whilst Brown looks perfect, the role had been softened from that of Lee; they also considered him "far too avuncular", although in Licence to Kill they remarked that he came across as being very effective as he removed Bond's double-0 licence.
+Pfeiffer and Worrall considered that whilst Brown looks perfect, the role had been softened from that of Lee; they also considered him "far too avuncular", although in Licence to Kill they remarked that he came across as being very effective as he removed Bond (Timothy Dalton)'s double-0 licence.
 Continuation author Raymond Benson agrees, noting that the M role was "once again under written, and Brown is not allowed the opportunity to explore and reveal his character traits"; Benson also considered the character to be "too nice".

-In No Time to Die (2021), Brown's M is briefly seen in a portrait at M's office (Ralph Fiennes) opposite a portrait of Judi Dench's M.
+In No Time to Die (2021), Brown's M is briefly seen in a portrait at the office of the incumbent M (Ralph Fiennes) opposite a portrait of Judi Dench's M.